 Quality-assured monthly updates of ERA5 are now published within 3 months of real time.
 Preliminary daily updates of the dataset will soon be made available to users within 7 days of real time.

-Subsequent releases of ERA5 will cover the earlier decades.
-The entire ERA5 dataset from 1950 to present is expected to be available for use by early 2019.
+The entire ERA5 dataset from 1950 to present is expected to be available for use in 2020.

 ERA5 combines vast amounts of historical observations into global estimates using advanced modelling and data assimilation systems.
 Access to all observations used in ERA5 will be provided at a later stage.